migueleliasweb/whisper/README.md

-# whisper
+# Whisper
-If you are going to tell a secret, at least don't yell it.
+Since you are going to tell a secret, at least whisper it.